 If your core provider includes “How to” videos with your mobile banking app, use them to market your mobile app.
 An overall video tutorial video would go well on the online/mobile banking page.
 If you have multiple short videos, such as “how to deposit a check” or “how to pay a bill” consider creating an FAQ or education section of your website.

 PDF User Guides – If you don’t have videos from a core provider, or the budget to make your own, consider a guide or digital brochure.
 A PDF guide to mobile banking is a less expensive, more robust option compared to a video.
 Highlight the benefits of mobile banking, and address security concerns.
-Union Bank has a comprehensive Online Banking Guide that includes detailed instructions for setting up online and mobile banking, and how to perform banking tasks within the platform.
+Create a comprehensive Online Banking Guide that includes detailed instructions for setting up online and mobile banking, and how to perform banking tasks within the platform.
 Include visuals and screenshots so your readers don’t feel overwhelmed by the information.
 Make it easy for them to navigate and find answers to specific questions.
 PDF guides might not be as fun as videos, but it is a great way to promote your mobile app, and online/mobile banking in general.

 6. Email Marketing